swamphobbit22/swamphobbit22/README.md

 ## About Me

 I'm a tech returner with a mixed background in engineering, IT, and mineral exploration.
-I enjoy building full-stack applications, websites and have an interest in emerging tech like AI and IoT.
+I enjoy building full-stack applications and websites and have an interest in emerging tech like AI and IoT.
 I also enjoy working with servers and experimenting in Linux environments.
-As well as recently graduating from the Northcoders course, I have completed training in cloud infrastructure (Azure) and CISCO DevNet.
+As well as recently graduating from the Northcoders course, I have completed courses in Azure and CISCO DevNet.

 ### Tech Stack